PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/onboarding/how_onboarding_works.md

 ***

 You should now get started on your onboarding project!
-See [the project's README]() for more details!
+See [your onboarding project's README](https://gitlab.com/robomaster-club/onboarding-setup-2024/-/tree/main?ref_type=heads) for more details!